dabc312GitHub/dabc312GitHub/README.md

   <br/>
   <br/>
   <br/>
-  Hi, I am Daryl B. a copmuter science student that likes pizza, coding and making games or xr projects.
-I like to support new projects and tecaching.
+  Hi, I am Daryl Butron an software developer that likes pizza, coding and making games or xr projects.
+I like to support new projects and tecaching for sharing information with friends or new people that I am meeting.
   <br/>
   <br/>